-If there is one stand out feature of this property, then it must surely be the architecturally stunning winery itself.
-It is the first building you will see when entering the St-Estephe Appellation from Pauillac, and it’s impossible not to be impressed by the exotic grandeur, complete with genuine carved doors from Zanzibar and Asian inspired Pagodas.
-Unusually, there is no mansion as such at Cos (the owners lived off-site) and visitors often mistake the winery for the Château.
+If there is one stand out feature of this property, it must surely be the architecturally stunning winery itself.
+It is the first building you will see when entering the St-Estephe Appellation from Pauillac.
+It’s impossible not to be impressed by the exotic grandeur, complete with genuine carved doors from Zanzibar and Asian inspired Pagodas.
+Unusually, there is no mansion at Cos (the owners lived off-site), and visitors often mistake the winery for the Château.
 St-Estephe is arguably the last of the great Medoc Appellations as you travel up the Gironde towards the Atlantic Ocean.
 Last is by no means least, however, as the region is full of delightful properties to visit, full of history and of course, fantastic wines.

-Bruno was a good ambassador for the estate, but he was also a hands-on owner, and invested substantially in the property and reconstructed the vineyards.
+Bruno was a good ambassador for the estate, but he was also a hands-on owner and invested substantially in the property and reconstructed the vineyards.
 Although the property passed into the hands of Michel Reybier, a French food manufacturer in 2000, Bruno’s son Jean-Guillaume has stayed on as general manager of the estate.
-Since 2004 the technical director has been Dominique Arangoits, who in his time has made wine for the famous Hungarian dessert wine producer Tokaj too.
-He produces rich and sumptuous wine, which is a firm favorite amongst critics, wine lovers and anyone in the know.
-The interior of the property has recently been redesigned by Jacques García, one of France’s leading cutting edge interior designers and is simply gorgeous.
+Since 2004 the technical director has been Dominique Arangoits, who has made wine for the famous Hungarian dessert wine producer Tokaj.
+He produces rich and sumptuous wine, a firm favorite amongst critics, wine lovers, and anyone in the know.
+The interior of the property has recently been redesigned by Jacques García, one of France’s leading cutting edge interior designers, and is simply gorgeous.
 Think elephant statues, flickering candles, Arabian nights….
-If you like rich, delicious wines, stunning architecture and a warm welcome, well then you have come to the right place!
+If you like rich, delicious wines, stunning architecture, and a warm welcome, well, then you have come to the right place!

 Château Cos d’Estournel (Grand Vin)